 We will process personal data that we hold about you in the following way:

 We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or for children until age 25, whichever is the longer.

 Security of information

-Personal data about you is held in the practice’s manual filing system.
-The information is not accessible to the public and only authorised members of staff have access to it.
+Personal data about you is held electronically within our practice management software.
+The information is encrypted, regularly backed up and is not accessible to the public.
+Only authorised members of staff have access to it using secure passwords.